pirilya/specialisterne-download-task/readme.md

 You can write it with or without the `.xlsx`, up to you, either works.

-## id_column_name
+## filename_column

 ```
-"id_column_name" : "BRnum",
+"filename_column" : "BRnum",
 ```

-The title of the column in the URLs spreadsheet that has the ID of the file.
+The title of the column in the URLs spreadsheet that has the name you want to give the downloaded files.

 ## columns_to_check